 Fire Safety Tips to Keep Your Kids Safe at College

 After 18 years, you can only hope your college-bound child is prepared for the real world, or at least knows how to work the washer and dryer.
-While moving into a new place for the academic year can be exciting, thoughts on safety precautions usually takes a backseat to loading up dining cards or making sure your kid actually packed proper clothing.
+While moving into a new place for the academic year can be exciting, thoughts on fire safety precautions usually takes a backseat to loading up dining cards or making sure your kid actually packed proper clothing.

 In the past 17 years, more than a third of fatal fires happening in housing on or near college campuses was due to cooking, candles, smoking, or electrical accidents, with 51 victims claimed.